suliveevil/keyfreq/README.md

 ![Screenshot](https://github.com/KirmTwinty/keyfreq/raw/master/screenshot/keyfreq-html-v2.png
 "Screenshot of the new rendered page")

+You need Javascript to be enabled in your web browser.

 ## Drawbacks

 1. I am not a web developer so sorry for the non-responsive web design.